You're viewing documentation for release 6 (LTS). Looking for a different release?

 Invitation flow for a device client

-1. An invitation is created that invites the device to one or more device client groups.
-This is typically done by the administrator of the customer organization that owns the device.
+An invitation is created that invites the device to one or more device client groups.

 For example, an invitation can be created and sent through 10Duke Enterprise by email to the device administrator, who needs to accept the invitation on the device where your software application is running.
 The invitation recipient doesn’t need to be a registered user in 10Duke Enterprise.

-The invitation includes an invitation token, which authorizes the invitation recipient to access the invitation.
-This is usually provided in the invitation email as part of a URL, but you can also include it as a text string.
+The invitation includes an invitation token that authorizes the recipient to access the invitation.
+This token is typically provided as part of a URL in the invitation email, but it can also be provided as a text string if required.

-If the device client has already been registered to 10Duke Enterprise, at this point the client application authenticates itself and gets an access token.
+If the device client has already been registered with 10Duke Enterprise, the client application authenticates itself and retrieves an access token.

 The request must include the invitation token.
 If the device client was already registered, also include the access token to make an authorized request.

 With a new device, 10Duke Enterprise now creates a new OAuth device client in the system and generates a client secret for it.
-With both a new or existing device client, 10Duke Enterprise adds the device client to the requested device client groups.
+With both a new and an existing device client, 10Duke Enterprise adds the device client to the requested device client groups.

 API operations